 “What are gay guys like?
 Are they just like us?”

-“They seemed shy at first, but once they knew I liked them, they got too familiar.”
+“They seem shy at first, but once they knew I liked them, they got too familiar.”

 “Did you wanna sock ‘em.”

-“No, they were sweet, but I wish they’d go for each other.
+“No, they are sweet, but I wish they’d go for each other.
 Being gay together doesn’t mean they’re having sex.
 It’s like a secret club.”